 I have been in bad relationships, just wanting to be loved, but I end up getting hurt and I don't understand why I get hurt all the time.
 I ask myself what's wrong with me if I can't find someone to love me.
 I trust no man, I've been lied to and hurt so many times, I just don't believe their words.
 I keep on messing with the same guy even though he's hurt me so many times.
 Is it because I feel I can't get any better or sometimes I say to myself, maybe that's what I should settle for.
 It all gets so depressing, any happy moments I have are rare, and I hide my feelings most of the time.
 Just knowing that my mom and dad aren't there for me, hurts so much.
 I really feel alone.
 I feel ugly a lot even though people say I'm a beautiful person.
 I want to learn how to love myself.

-Once we received the counseling situation, we needed to get more information to create the most helpful counseling response.
+Once we received the life coaching situation, we needed to get more information to create the most helpful coaching response.

 1. What do you enjoy doing?
 What brings you small moments of happiness?
 I enjoy reading, dancing, going out with friends and listening to music, the things that bring me small moments of happiness are building memories with my friends by going out and doing things together and dancing.